yetkineser/datAddict/index.md

 ## DatAddict (A.Yetkin Eser)

-- This reposutery include my data analysis projects.
+- This reposutery include my data analysis projects on Mef University Big Data Analytics Program.

--
+## Machine Learning with Tuna Çakar

+- My final projecs is Natural Language Processing for Kaggle Toxic Dataset.
+You cand find it [here](https://github.com/yetkineser/datAddict.github.io/edit/master/20180523_Marketing_Final.html)

 You can use the [editor on GitHub](https://github.com/yetkineser/datAddict.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.